sarahvoshall/RB120/RB120_Typora/04_inheritance.md

 Method access control is implemented in Ruby through the use of the `public`, `private`, and `protected` access modifiers.

-- `public` methods are available to anyone who knows either the class name or the object's name .
-These methods are readily available for the rest of the program to use and *comprise the class's interface (how other classes and objects will interact with this class and its objects)*
+- `public` methods comprise the class's interface (how other classes and objects will interact with this class and its objects)
 - `private` methods are at work in the class but are not available to the rest of the program. `private` methods are only accessible from other `public` methods within the class and are not accessible outside the class definition at all
   - *Note: Before Ruby 2.7, private methods are only accessible from inside the class when called without `self`.
 Since 2.7, private methods can be called with `self` as the caller, private methods cannot be called with any other object -- not even one of the same type.
 You can only call a private method with the current object.*
 - protected methods
   - inside the class, `protected` methods are accessible like `public` methods
   - outside the class, `protected` methods act like `private` methods
-  - Note: Since 2.7, the main difference is that `private` methods may noe be called with a *difference instance object* within the public method.
-However, `protected` methods can be called with a different object within the public method.
+  - *Note: Since 2.7, the main difference is that `private` methods may not be called with a different instance object within the public method.
+However, `protected` methods can be called with a different object within the public method.*

 **Accidental Method Overriding**